-Early learning programs currently available in Washington state Home visiting Home visiting involves ongoing home visits from registered nurses to low-income, first-time mothers so that they receive the support they need to provide care for their children, from birth to age three, and become more economically self-sufficient.
+EARLY LEARNING PROGRAMS CURRENTLY AVAILABLE IN WASHINGTON STATE Home visiting Home visiting involves ongoing home visits from registered nurses to low-income, first-time mothers so that they receive the support they need to provide care for their children, from birth to age three, and become more economically selfsufficient.
 Home visiting programs serve approximately 6,000 children per year.
 Childcare Childcare is primarily paid for by parents, but there are some programs for low-income parents such as Washington's Working Connections Child Care.
 The program provides childcare vouchers to parents who are in school or working.
 There are 40,000-48,000 children in the program depending on the time of year.
 Early Achievers Early Achievers is a rating system for early learning providers.
-It is voluntary for childcare providers but in 2014-15 will be required for providers of the state's preschool program for low-income children, Early Childhood Education and Assistance Program (ECEAP).
+It is voluntary for childcare providers but in 2014-2015 will be required for providers of the state's preschool program for low-income children, Early Childhood Education and Assistance Program (ECEAP).
 Providers participating in Early Achievers receive incentives, resources, and technical assistance to help them improve their quality, and parents are provided information about participating providers.
 The program began in 2012 and now has over 2,300 providers participating.
 Preschool Preschool, or pre-K, is one of the main components of early learning.
-While there are a variety of different types of pre-K programs for 3- and 4-year olds, high-quality pre-K prepares children for kindergarten, academically, socially, and physically.
+While there are a variety of different types of pre-K programs for 3and 4-year olds, high-quality pre-K prepares children for kindergarten, academically, socially, and physically.
 Numerous studies have found that children who attend pre-K have increased K-12 achievement and decreased rates of special education placement and grade repetition.
-However in Washington, only 40 percent of 3- and 4-year-olds attend pre-K. There are several pre-K programs that serve low-income or developmentally delayed three- and four-year olds including ECEAP and the federal Head Start program.
+However in Washington, only 40 percent of 3- and 4-vear-olds attend pre-K. There are several pre-K programs that serve low-income or developmentally delayed three- and four-year olds including ECEAP and the federal Head Start program.
 Similar to federal Head Start, ECEAP focuses on the well-being of the whole child by providing comprehensive nutrition, health, education, and family support services.
-66 Only 3 out of 10 threeand four-year-olds in Washington were enrolled in preschool programs that met minimum state standards last year one of the widest early education gaps in the nation, according to the Annie E. Casey Foundation.
-Working to improve public education in Washington state from cradle to career with ample, equitable, and stable funding
+"Change the beginning of the story and you change the whole story."
+Dr. Dimitri A. Christakis Director, Center for Child Health, Behavior, and Development, Seattle Children's Hospital